 Number 1 is that Dream Coil now stops the use of TP's, which means you no longer need to wait for them to start the TP before using coil to cancel it.
 This makes your ult a lot more useful in ganks, and makes it easier to secure kills on one or two targets after you hit 6.

 Number 2 is the changes to items, such as Null Talisman alongside Wraith Band and Bracer.
 The new Bracer allows strength heroes to get magic resist into their builds easier, and wraith plus treads allows agi heroes to spike much earlier in the mid game, while null provides little to int heroes.
 It also stops the 2 early bracer -> late Atos build that Pugna, Ench and Puck could use to make them tankier in the midgame without slowing their item build significantly.
 QoP, SF, Storm, Pug and Puck all feel much weaker in the mid lane, and struggle to make much of an impact, so it seems like supporting is still going to be the way to go for Puck, and probably QoP if you can make her work.
-New item Holy Locket is basically a cheaper pipe, and once again it makes it much more difficult to scale into mid/late with magical nukers.
+New item Holy Locket is basically a cheaper pipe for anyone that buys it, and once again it makes it much more difficult to scale into mid/late with magical nukers.

 Final changes are about the meta shifts: Phantom Assassin and Slark were insta picks in 7.20, and while they've been toned down a bit they're still really strong.
 However Puck is probably the best support to counter them due to Phase Shift.
 PA Blink now gives her bonus AS for 2 seconds, which means if you use Phase you can dodge her entire window to kill you and get out alive.
 Dream Coil is also able to hit her during Blur.
 If Slark pounces you, fire an Ilussory Orb towards the trees, and phase shift.
 Then jaunt to your orb, as his pounce will be on cooldown.
 If Slark ults, your coil stops him from running away, and your silence can stop him from using dark pact on dust of appearance, making him easier for your team to deal with.